Tommy Edman Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- Edman is hitting .277 with eight doubles, a triple, six home runs and 12 walks.
+- Edman has nine doubles, two triples, six home runs and 12 walks while batting .285.

-- Among the qualified hitters in MLB action, his batting average ranks 48th, his on-base percentage ranks 87th, and he is 56th in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 37th, his on-base percentage ranks 74th, and he is 40th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.